 Symptoms to look out for:

-Basically if any of the symptoms that prevented you from getting quality sleep at night, or gave you troubles during your waking periods resume, it's a good chance that you may need a new sleep study to trouble shoot your sleep problems.
+Basically if any of the symptoms that prevented you from getting quality sleep at night, or gave you trouble during your waking period's resume, it's a good chance that you may need a new sleep study to troubleshoot your sleep problems.

 If your symptoms don't go away